ibm-cloud-docs/monitoring/agent/change_kube_agent.md

 | `all`                              | Default rule to specify all objects            |
 {: caption="Table 1.
 Parameters to define conditions on containers" caption-side="top"}

-Consider the following information on how the Sysdig agent applies the rules that you define in the **container_filter** section:
+Consider the following information on how the monitoring agent applies the rules that you define in the **container_filter** section:
 * You define conditions by configuring them with the **include** and **exclude** filtering parameters.
 * The first matching rule in the list determines if the container is included or excluded.
 * The conditions consist of a key name and a value.
 If the given key for a container matches the value, the rule is applied.
 * When a rule contains multiple conditions, `all the conditions` need to match for the rule to be applied.

-Complete the following steps to filter out containers that a Sysdig agent monitors in a cluster:
+Complete the following steps to filter out containers that a monitoring agent monitors in a cluster:

 1. Set up the cluster environment.
 Run the following commands: